JErBerlin/apiMessageBoard/README.md

 size more than is needed, but we suppose the update operations to keep within reasonable limits.
 A point for keeping the old messages is to keep a log and to implement a kind of version system.

-The records are always identified by a 16 hexadecimal number, that is usually given as a string the following format:
+The records are always identified by their hash, for instance:

 `A83087C2-562A-6904-FBA8-A3A7796E712B`